csdms/best-practices/best-practices.md

 * Don't reinvent the wheel
 * The other end of "share your code"
 * Documentation is critical
-* The entire scientific software ecosystem is built on libraries (on libraries, on libraries, ...)
+* The [entire scientific software ecosystem](https://xkcd.com/2347/) is built on libraries (on libraries, on libraries, ...)

 ---

 9
-## Script everything
+## Modularize

 Note: Don't repeat code.

 ----

 * Don't repeat code
-* If you have to do something more than once, script it
+* If you have to do something more than once, write a function

 ---